 Introduction

-Adolescent is a critical period of growth, which is characterized by fast physical growth and cognitive development and related to socioemotional like social environment, economy, and culture (Sparrow et al., 2021).
+Adolescent is a critical period of growth, which is characterized by fast physical growth and cognitive development and related to socioemotional factors like social environment, economy, and culture (Sparrow et al., 2021).
 Adolescents' nutritional status and health condition generally reflect nutrition needs during childhood and describe health conditions in adulthood.
 The problem of adolescent nutrition today is evolving from undernutrition and overnutrition (known as double-burden malnutrition) to triple-burden malnutrition, with increasing cases of micronutrient deficiencies in adolescents (Iriyani, 2022).
 Adolescent girls are prone to nutritional problems because of some conditions, such as menstruation, body image perception, and a complicated psychosocial development that may related to the body image perception and reduction of willingness to eat (Mulianingsih et al., 2021; Sistiarani et al., 2023).

 The proportion of adolescent girls in Indonesia who are overnourished has reached 31.9%.
 These proportions include overweight and obesity.
 The prevalence of obesity in rural areas was found to be higher than in urban areas, because of some factors, such as increased access to processed food, sedentary lifestyle, and economic development (LM et al., 2019).
 Thus, the global changes in diet and lifestyle are also important contributors to the rising prevalence of obesity and overweight in rural area (Bixby et al., 2019).
 On the other hand, the incidence of anaemia as a manifestation of micronutrient deficiency also reaches 32%, or, in other words, 3-4 out of 10 adolescent girls experience anemia (Kementerian Kesehatan Republik Indonesia, 2019).
 Iron Deficiency Anaemia is the most common problem that may result in bigger health consequences in the future (Sari et al., 2022)